awidegreen/tr064/README.md

 ```

 ## Alternatives
 I'm aware that there is `upnpc` which provides similar functionality.
-However, In order to understand whats going on, I decided to implement most of the stuff myself.
+However, in order to understand whats going on, I decided to implement most of the stuff myself.

 ## TODO
 Things that should be fixed or added